TobyKeech/SyntaxShowdown/README.md

 4) Install the dependencies:

 4) npm install
-Start the Spring backend server : this server is currenly hosted should this may not need to be performed
+Start the Spring backend server : this server is currenly hosted therefore this may not need to be performed

 Make sure you have the JDK installed and set up correctly.
 Navigate to the Spring backend folder: